VliegendeLeeuw/CSSexperiments/README.md

 If you do wish to collaborate on this, or other projects of your own, **please** do contact me.
 Always looking for new coding-friends online!

-Github: VliegendeLeeuw
+Github: VliegendeLeeuw \n
-email: vliegendeleeuw1@gmail.com
+email: vliegendeleeuw1@gmail.com \n
 Reddit: VliegendeLeeuw